 Business activities of independent companies generally must meet certain basic comparability criteria to be considered comparable.
 The independent company's functions, risks, and economic conditions, and the property (product or intangible) and services associated with the company's business activities, must be comparable to those involved in the Covered Transaction.
 Determining comparability requires judgment - the goal has been to use comparability criteria restrictive enough to eliminate business activities that are not comparable, but yet not so restrictive as to leave no comparables remaining.
-The APA Program normally has begun with relatively strict comparables.
+The APA Program normally has begun with relatively strict comparability criteria and then has relaxed them slightly if necessary to derive a pool of reliable comparables.
 A determination on the appropriate size of the comparables set, as well as the business activities that comprise the set, is highly fact-specific and depends on the reliability of the results.

-In addition, the APA Program, consistent with the section 482 regulations, generally has looked at the results of comparables over a multi-year period.
+In addition, the APA Program, consistent with the section 482 regulations, generally has looked at the results of comparables over a multi-year period (the analysis window).
 Often this has been a three-year or a five-year period, but other periods are sometimes used depending on the circumstances of the controlled transaction.
 Using a shorter period might result in the inclusion of comparables in different stages of economic development or use of atypical years of a comparable due to cyclical fluctuations in business conditions.
+The economic downturn has focused particular attention on the appropriate analysis window for APAs with terms that include 2008 and 2009, given the different economic conditions that may have confronted the comparables during the years comprising the analysis window, which typically lags behind the years covered by an APA (e.g., the comparables results for 2004-08 may be used to test the taxpayer's results under the APA from 2008-2012).
+As noted in the discussion following Table 17, the APA Program has been dealing with the economic downturn in various ways, including waiting for more current comparables' financial data to develop a more contemporaneous analysis window.